 ARTICLE 3.
 PUTTING THE BALL IN PLAY AFTER FAIR CATCH.
-After a fair catch is made, or is awarded as the result of fair-catch interference, the ball is dead immediately, the receiving team then has the option of putting the ball in play at the snap from the spot of the catch (or the succeeding spot after enforcement of any applicable yeards after any penalties).
+After a fair catch is made, or is awarded as the result of fair-catch interference, the ball is dead immediately.
+The receiving team will put the ball in play at the snap from the spot of the catch (or the succeeding spot after enforcement of any applicable yards after any penalties).